NativeScript/docs/content/ui/flexbox-layout.md

 title: FlexBoxLayout
 ---

-`<FlexboxLayout>` is a layout container that provides a non-exact implementation of the [CSS Flexbox layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
+`<FlexboxLayout>` is a layout container that provides a non-exact implementation of the [CSS FlexboxLayout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
 This layout lets you arrange child components both horizontally and vertically.

 ## Placing child elements horizontally